Chester75321/GenEpi/README.md

 **4\.
 Model Persistance**

 The final models of the step five and step six would be persisted in the folder **crossGeneResult** as **RFClassifier/Regressor.pkl** and **RFClassifier/Regressor_Covariates.pkl** respectively.
-You could load these model for future use without having to retrain.
+You could load these models for future use without having to retrain.

 ## Meta
 Chester (Yu-Chuan Chang) - chester75321@gmail.com